Shriram-Vibhute/app/MLOps/Lecture 3/cookiecutter folder structure/swiggy-recommendation-system/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
-(CIBIL score of user) │   ├── interim        <- Intermediate data that has been transformed.
+(Credit score of user) │   ├── interim        <- Intermediate data that has been transformed.
 (After feature engineering) │   ├── processed      <- The final, canonical data sets for modeling.
 (Final Data) │   └── raw            <- The original, immutable data dump.
 (Transaction data)